 People should discuss their history and risk levels with their doctor, who can make personalized recommendations.

-Each person should speak to their doctor about whether to have regular screening, as the right choice varies among individuals.
+Each person should speak with a doctor about whether to have regular screening, as the most suitable choice varies among individuals.

-A mammogram is a simple and noninvasive screening that does not take long.
+A mammogram is a simple and noninvasive screening that takes around 20 minutes.
 It also requires minimal preparation and recovery time.

 A mammogram can be uncomfortable for a short time, but it is a useful tool for detecting and treating breast cancer.